sajjadGG/book-python/intermediate/unpack/assignment-expression.rst

 ------------------
 * Processing steams in chunks

-First, let write data to file to file:
+Imagine we have a temperature sensor, and this sensor stream values.
+We have a process which receives values from string and appends them to the file.
+Let's simulate the process by adding temperature measurements to the file:

 >>> with open('/tmp/myfile.txt', mode='w') as file:
-...     _ = file.write('WechoosetogototheMoon')
+...     _ = file.write('21.1,21.1,21.2,21.2,21.3,22.4,')

+Note, that all values have fixed length of 4 bytes plus comma (5th byte).
+We cannot open and read whole file to the memory, like we normally do.
+This file may be huge, much larger than RAM in our computer.

-Now, we will process file reading `n` bytes of data:
+We will process file reading 5 bytes of data (one measurement) at a time:

->>> with open('/tmp/myfile.txt') as  file:
+>>> file = open('/tmp/myfile.txt')
+>>>
-...     chunk = file.read(5)
+>>> value = file.read(5)
-...     while chunk:
+>>> while value:
-...         print(f'Processing... {chunk}')
+...     print(f'Processing... {value.removesuffix(",")}')
-...         chunk = file.read(5)
+...     value = file.read(5)
 Processing...
-Wecho
-Processing... oseto
-Processing... gotot
-Processing... heMoo
-Processing... n

-As you can see

->>> with open('/tmp/myfile.txt') as  file:
-...     while chunk := file.read(5):
-...         print(f'Processing... {chunk}')
+21.1
 Processing...
-Wecho
+21.1
+Processing...
+21.2
+Processing...
+21.2
+Processing...
+21.3
+Processing...
+22.4

+As you can see we have two places where we define number of bytes, read and cleanup data.
+First ``file.read()`` is needed to enter the loop.
+Second ``file.read()`` is needed to process the file further until the end.
+Using assignment expression we can write code which is far better:

+>>> file = open('/tmp/myfile.txt')
+>>>
+>>> while value := file.read(5):
+...     print(f'Processing... {value.removesuffix(",")}')
+Processing...
+21.1
+Processing...
+21.1
-Processing... oseto
+Processing...
+21.2
-Processing... gotot
+Processing...
+21.2
-Processing... heMoo
+Processing...
+21.3
-Processing... n
+Processing...
+22.4

-Imagine if this is not a one character, but a chunk of data for processing (for example a ten megabytes at once).
+Imagine if this is not a 5 bytes of data, but a chunk of data for processing (for example a ten megabytes at once).
 This construct make more sense then.

+Always remember to close the file at the end:

+>>> file.close()

 Checking Match